 - Bloodshot eyes

-For people using Marijuana for long periods, there may be an adverse effect, such as long-term perceptual damage and memory.
-It is always important to remember that some of these may be caused by any underlying conditions or can be recognized to other matters such as using drugs, smoking, or drinking alcohol.
-Some users classify weed as psychedelic due to these effects that are similar to psychedelic.
+For people using Marijuana in excessive amounts, there may be adverse effects such as dry eyes and cottonmouth.
+It is always important to remember that some of these may be caused by any underlying conditions.
+Some users classify weed as psychedelic due to these effects that are similar to other drugs.

-Psychedelic is of a broader class associated with hallucinogens.
-Psychedelic is often known as a substance/chemical that raises the users’ cognitive skills, increases mindfulness, amplifies alertness, and causes delusions.
-However, psychedelic is within an informal type of Hallucinogens that mainly affects the serotonin.
+Psychedelics are of a broader class associated with hallucinogens.
+Psychedelics are often known as substances/chemicals that raise the users’ cognitive skills, increase mindfulness, amplify alertness, and cause delusions.
+However, psychedelics are within an informal type of Hallucinogens that mainly affect the serotonin.

-There are different types of psychedelic, and each type has a slight difference with the others.
+There are different types of psychedelics, and each type has a slight difference with the other.
+These are the following:

 - Empathogen-entactogens – MDMA, MDEA, and MDA

 Always remember that the term psychedelic is a casual classification.
-Entirely of these fall under the classification of hallucinogens excluding for cannabinoids.
-Psychedelic effects
+Entirely of these fall under the classification of hallucinogens excluding cannabinoids.

-Overall, the effects of psychedelic vary from different types.
+Overall, the effects of psychedelics vary from drug to drug.
 However, there are some points in common.
-This is why weeds are often associated with psychedelics because they have something in common when it comes to its effects.
-Effects include:
+This is why weeds are often associated with psychedelics because they have something in common with drugs when it comes to their effects.
+These common effects include: